Sometime in December not so very long ago.

 She screamed, “I’m not done yet!
 I’m calling the sheriff!” and scurried back to her yard.

 It was right about then my daughter started yelling to people in their cars to “Honk if you love Santa!”
 What a beautiful sound that made – like angels trapped in a Boston traffic jam.
 I was so happy and full of the spirit of the season I hugged my friends and paraphrased Dr. Seuss, just a bit and said, “Tonight maybe Christmas, doesn’t come from a store.
 Maybe Christmas, perhaps means a little bit more!
 Like showing our horrible neighbor that we’ve now declared war.”

 With that we all laughed and I realized one of the greatest gifts of all is friendship and of course, sweet, sweet, revenge.

 *This, my darling Snarky readers, is my holiday present to you.
-Thank you for your support, love, and dedication to all things snarky in 2011.
+Thank you for your support, love, and dedication to all things Snarky.
 My fondest hope is this little story of family and friends working together for peace on earth or at least the subdivision will become a holiday favorite that you can share year after year or e-mail to your H.O.A. president.